felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/encouraging-others.jpg" position="center" caption="" >}}

-## ~~In your next journal, import your best previous nuggets~~

-~~Always in a effort to make information accessible, what I plan on doing when I fill my current journal and inevitably have to get a new one, is to transfer my favorite nuggets to the new journal.
-That way, I won't have to constantly switch between journals.~~

-~~This goes in line with the "single source of truth" principle found in the DevOps mentality.
-Information is only useful if it is first accessible!~~

-~~Also, if you have access to a digital scanner, I strongly recommend that you scan the entire content of your finished journal for preservation.
-You wouldn't want a dumb water leak to ruin all your hard work!~~

-## Scan your notes and back them up

-I wrote the previous striked-through passage before I had actually finished filling my first notebook with notes from my lectures.
-I assumed that I would like to carry the material that stuck with me most to the next notebook, in a way to could keep important quotes easy for me to find.
+## Scanning, reviewing and quoting one last time!

-Well, I can now safely say that this assumption was false.
-Four notebooks later, the habit I developed was to scan my notes once they are complete for a given book and [host them on a specific page of my personal website](/books).
+I developed the habit to scan my notes once they are complete for a given book and putting them on my Google Drive.
 This has many advantages:

 - It creates a true cloud-supported backup, meaning that I would most likely have to delete the files myself to lose them.